waittim/graph-fraud-detection/README.md

 First, we need to download the dataset from [Kaggle](https://www.kaggle.com/c/ieee-fraud-detection/data).
 This [link](https://www.kaggle.com/c/ieee-fraud-detection/discussion/101203) provided some additional information about the dataset.

-Then put all of the CSV files into the `./ieee-data` fold.
+Then put all of the CSV files into the `./ieee-data` folder.

 ### 2. Data preparation

 Before feeding the data to the model, we need to perform data pre-processing.
 Open [**10_data_loader.ipynb**](https://github.com/waittim/graph-fraud-detection/blob/main/10_data_loader.ipynb) and follow the introduction inside.
-The compiled data will be saved into the `./data` fold.
+The compiled data will be saved into the `./data` folder.

 ### 3. Training